kkourtis/bowiebot-discord-bot/README.md

 `createdb bowiebot`

 You will have been given an old backup of the PSQL database.
 This will strictly be used to generate the schema.
 This is how you would import it.
+(If you dont have it just ask)

 `psql -U bowiebot bowiebot < [dump_name]`

 Just msg me if you have questions I prob won't be able to answer but worth a shot.

+After that just slap em with the big ol'

+`python3.6 bot.py`

+and let your dreams come true.